Estimated reading time: 6 minutes

 3. Budget Review

-The finance committee should be monitoring the budget every month by reviewing the actual dollars that came in, the actual dollars that went out, and analyzing any variances.
+The finance committee should monitor the budget monthly by reviewing the actual dollars received and spent, and analyzing any variances.

 4. Emergency Funding

 To offset this, allocate a percentage of budget dollars to emergency funding.
-Set aside a percentage of revenue to an emergency fund bucket.
+Set aside a percentage of revenue in an emergency fund bucket.

 This safeguard can prevent an unexpected budget variance.